By IJGA Strength + Conditioning Coach Shawn Mehring

 6) Drink Water: The human body is 50-65 percent water.
 The amount of water an athlete should drink in ounces is their body weight in pounds times 0.5-1.0.
-This recommendation takes in consideration the amount of fluids lost during a weight training session, practice session and competition
+This recommendation takes into consideration the amount of fluids lost during a weight training session, practice session, and competition

 7) The “18-Hole Meal Plan”:

-Before a Round: Consume a protein rich meal (eggs, meat, fish) paired with healthy fats (nuts, avocado, salmon) and mostly low GI carbohydrates such as fruits, vegetables, and beans and some high GI carbohydrates (potatoes, quinoa, rice, or whole-grain breads).
+Before a Round: Consume a protein-rich meal (eggs, meat, fish) paired with healthy fats (nuts, avocado, salmon) and mostly low GI carbohydrates such as fruits, vegetables, and beans and some high GI carbohydrates (potatoes, quinoa, rice, or whole-grain bread).

 Holes 1-6: Eat foods that will help stabilize energy levels.
-Eat low carbohydrate foods.
-Apples, pears, oranges, protein bars and/or berries paired with nuts.
-All those foods are low in the glycemic index which have a slow sugar release resulting in sustained energy.
+Eat low-carbohydrate foods.
+Apples, pears, oranges, protein bars, and/or berries paired with nuts.
+All those foods are low in the glycemic index, which has a slow sugar release resulting in sustained energy.

 Holes 13-18: The objective is to maintain concentration over the last of the clutch shots.
-Higher carb snacks will give you the highest spike of blood sugar and allow you to have an increase alertness.
+Higher-carb snacks will give you the highest spike of blood sugar and allow you to have increased alertness.
 Examples: peanut butter and jelly sandwich, dried/fresh fruit, and/or granola bar.

-After a Round: Should be like the pre-round meal to help restore energy levels to their homeostatic state.
+After a Round: This should be like the pre-round meal to help restore energy levels to their homeostatic state.

-The current ways junior golfers are being trained puts more of an emphasis on moving the body with efficiency and speed paired with strength and power.
-In order for the athletes to be able to achieve optimal performance, they need to have a foundation in nutrition.
-Every athlete is different in how their body reacts to training, nutrients, stress and determination but the above information can be applied to all athletes in order to achieve optimal performance.
+The current ways junior golfers are being trained put more of an emphasis on moving the body with efficiency and speed paired with strength and power.
+In order for athletes to be able to achieve optimal performance, they need to have a foundation in nutrition.
+Every athlete is different in how their body reacts to training, nutrients, stress, and determination, but the above information can be applied to all athletes in order to achieve optimal performance.

 7) National Strength and Conditioning Association Essentials of Strength and Conditioning, Third Edition.